Best hydration packs 2023 – comfortable ways to carry water on your bike

 Like bladders, not all bite valves are created equal.
 Most are made of soft rubber, just requiring a squeeze to start the stream of water, though some allow fluid to flow more freely than others.
 The tubing that comes with most hydration packs can be cut to length and should feature some sort of a lock-off valve that prevents leaks.

 Lastly, look at how the hose is routed and stored.
-The last thing you want is a loose hose flailing around while you are trying to ride.
-Almost all bags route the hose over the shoulder and then attach to one of the straps with either a loop or magnet.
-Many brands offer flexibility to choose which shoulder and where it attaches so you choose your preferred position.
+The last thing you want is a loose hose flailing around while you're trying to ride.
+Almost all bags route the hose over the shoulder and then attach it to one of the straps with either a loop or magnet.
+Many brands offer the flexibility to choose which shoulder and where it attaches, so you can choose your preferred position.

 With contributions from